schwabe93/rDownloader/README.md

 # rDownloader
 Recurbate Downloader
-Save directly to google drive
+Save directly to google drive with or without proxy